 Demersal trawls and dredges may remove crabs, lobsters, molluscs and sessile epifauna as by-catch.
-Mortality of non-target species caught by demersal gear such as beam trawls varies.
+The mortality of non-target species caught by demersal gear such as beam trawls varies.
 One study found that mortality ranges from 0% for hermit crab, whelks and starfish to 100% for shells such as Arctica islandica (Gislason, 1994).
 De Groot and Lindeboom (1994) found that high mortalities occurred for undersized fish discarded, 50% or less for most crabs and molluscs and very little mortality (<10%) for starfish.
 Overall findings indicated a decrease of 0-85% from initial numbers for different mollusc species (solid-shelled or very small species (De Groot & Lindeboom, 1994).
 Mobile epifauna, attached epifauna, polychaete worms and amphipods are characteristic of the sandbank feature of the site.
 These may therefore be removed or damaged by demersal trawls.

-VMS data indicates that demersal trawling by over 12 m vessels over the sandbank feature has declined since 2014 with only a small number of records in recent years.
+VMS data indicate that demersal trawling by over 12 m vessels over the sandbank feature has declined since 2014 with only a small number of records in recent years.
 The majority of activity takes place outside the boundary of the site and does not frequently take place over the sandbank feature.
 Expert opinion states that two under 10 m beam trawlers are active within the site.
-Despite the activity levels being low, due to the restore target for presence and spatial distribution of subtidal sandbank communities, any activity happening over the feature will not be compatible with this target.
+Despite the activity levels being low, due to the restore target for presence and spatial distribution of subtidal sandbank communities, any activity happening over the feature will compromise this target.

-Considering the discussion above and the restore objective for sandbank communities, the MMO concludes that impacts from removal of non-target species by demersal trawls on the sandbank feature may not be compatible with the conservation objectives of the site and may result in an adverse effect on site integrity.
+Given the unfavourable condition of the sandbank feature in the site and the target to restore the presence and spatial distribution of subtidal sandbank communities, the MMO concludes that impacts from removal of non-target species by demersal trawls on the sandbank feature may not be compatible with the conservation objectives of the site and may result in an adverse effect on site integrity.